 I asked myself and others these questions for years.
 Then one day, it just came to me.

 It is simple.
 This abomination of desolation WILL be on a Sabbath* or at the closing of a preparation day** (and for some part of the

-world, it WILL be winter or winter like conditions).
+world, it WILL be bad weather).
 We are NOT to pray that the abomination is not on the sabbath.
 We

 are to pray that our flight is not on the sabbath.
 We are to pray that Yahweh has already guided us